zhaolingshan/tp/docs/UserGuide.md

 *   `add m/CS1231 g/A`

 <div markdown="span" class="alert alert-info">
-:warning: Use of parameter `[mc/MODULAR_CREDIT]` to manually add modules that are not in our database is not recommended.
+:warning: Use of parameter `[mc/MODULAR_CREDIT]` is to manually add modules that are not in our database.
- However, to add a module that is not recognised by <strong>MyMods</strong>:100:, refer to the warning after the example usage below.
+ <strong>This is not recommended</strong>.
+However, to add a module that is not recognised by
+  <strong>MyMods</strong>:100:, refer to the warning after the example usage below.
 <br>
 </div>